wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    *Ammonia concentration measured by IASI, overlaid on a map of likely production sites (Credit: Lieven Clarisse and Martin Van Damme).*

-Satellite data can be used to show things the human eye cannot readily percieve - like concentrations of pollutants in the air.
+Satellite data can be used to show things the human eye cannot readily perceive - like concentrations of pollutants in the air.

 .. figure:: ../../../img/S5P_air_quality.png
    :target: https://maps.s5p-pal.com/